elmahio/azure-devops-retire/README.md

 # Run Retire.js as part of a Pipeline

 This extension will let you call Retire.js as part of a Azure DevOps build pipeline.
 Detect JavaScript libraries with vulnerabilities as part of your build.
+All credits go back to the developers of [Retire.js](https://github.com/RetireJS/retire.js).

 ## Usage